NIASKAA/NIASKAA/README.md

 ## As a Front-End Developer...
-- I'm currently learning Docker and best SEO practices
+- I'm currently learning Docker, Sass and best SEO practices
 - I'm looking for a position as a Front-End Developer in the professional world
 - 2021 Goals: Finish all my projects and publish my app to the Apple store and get a job